cplAloysius/WA_PDA_Checker/README.md

       ```
       self.driver.find_element(by=By.XPATH, value='//*[@id="id2-searchBookingContainer:siteList_CAN"]').click()
       ```
+ 6. In lines 74 to 76, insert the path where the project is located on your computer

+      ```
+      tel_bot.send_photo(receiver_id,
+            photo=open(r"/xxx/xxx/WA_PDA_Checker/avail.png", 'rb'),
+            caption='Change in available slots.')
+      ```
- 6. Open terminal/command promt, change directory to the project folder and install the following:
+ 8. Open terminal/command promt, change directory to the project folder and install the following:

       ```
       cd xxx/WA_PDA_Checker